aryanluther/aryanluther/README.md

 - ⚡ Fun fact: ...
 -->

-#### I am Aryan Luthra 👨‍💻.
-I am passionate about both coding and contributing to open source projects.
-I have experience in software in software engineering industry.
-Currently, I am learning AWS services to host my website.
+#### Greetings!
+I am Aryan Luthra 👨‍💻, an accomplished software developer based in Toronto, Ontario.
+With a distinguished academic record at George Brown College, where I attained expertise in Python, Java, C#, and JavaScript, I am dedicated to pushing the boundaries of technology.
+As a Technical Specialist at Rogers Communications, I orchestrated a substantial 50% growth in customer retention through the adept implementation of cutting-edge technologies.
+My internship at Red Dice Media saw me significantly reducing post-release defects by 30% through meticulous web application testing.
+Well-versed in frameworks such as React, Angular, and Node, coupled with a mastery of AWS and DevOps tools, I bring a dynamic skill set and a commitment to continuous learning.
+My proficiency extends beyond coding, as I am adept at collaborating with cross-functional teams and contributing to innovative projects.
+I am poised to leverage my diverse skill set to drive technological excellence and contribute meaningfully to dynamic and collaborative work environments.Currently, I am learning AWS services to host my website.
 I am also working on my side project which will be launched soon.
 I am looking for a new Job opportunity 🙂.

 ---